Honey Sesame Chicken is sweet, savory, and perfect for any night of the week. This is so good, it is even better than take out!

 - 1/4 cup canola oil

-In separate bowls, place cornstarch and slightly beaten eggs.
-Dip chicken into cornstarch then coat in egg mixture.
+- In separate bowls, place cornstarch and slightly beaten eggs.
+Dip chicken into cornstarch then coat in egg mixture then back into the cornstarch.
 I have also found that you can put the chicken pieces in a gallon size bag and shake to coat.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods and portion sizes per household.